Ericsson/codechecker/docs/user_guide.md

                         can contain multiple * quantifiers which matches any number of characters (zero or more).
   --component [COMPONENT [COMPONENT ...]]
                         Filter results by source components.
+This can be used only if basename or newname is a run name (on the remote server).
   -s, --suppressed      DEPRECATED.
 Use the '--filter' option to get false
                         positive (suppressed) results.
 Show only suppressed
                         results instead of only unsuppressed ones.